ztkxhh/multi-robot-planner/README.md

 robot_count: the number of robots in the simulation.

-minimum_order: the order of optimization for the spatial path, in which "3" represents jerk and "4" represents snap.
+minimum_order: the order of smoothness optimization, in which "3" represents jerk and "4" represents snap.

+bezier_order: the order of bezier curve.